Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Introduction

 \section{Introduction}

-Simultaneous speech-to-text translation (SimulST) is the task in which the system produces incremental translation concurrently with the speaker's speech \citep{ren-etal-2020-simulspeech}.
-SimulST models have to balance between quality and latency of the output, which is the time elapsed between when a word is uttered and when its corresponding translation is produced.
-Although translation quality metrics are extensively studied in offline ST and in the related field of machine translation \citep{freitag-etal-2022-results,freitag-etal-2023-results,zouhar-etal-2024-pitfalls}, there is no study on the reliability of latency metrics.
-The most common latency metrics in SimulST \citep{cho2016neural,ma-etal-2019-stacl,cherry2019thinking,polak-etal-2022-cuni,papi-etal-2022-generation,kano23_interspeech}, even though with different approximations, base their calculation on simplifying assumptions such as uniform word duration, absence of pauses, and strict monotonic alignment between source speech and target translation.
+Although translation quality metrics are extensively studied in offline \gls{st} and in the related field of machine translation \cite{freitag-etal-2022-results,freitag-etal-2023-results,zouhar-etal-2024-pitfalls}, very little attention has been paid to latency metrics in \gls{sst}.
+While the most common latency metrics in \gls{sst}~\cite{cho2016neural,ma-etal-2019-stacl,cherry2019thinking,polak-etal-2022-cuni,papi-etal-2022-generation,kano23_interspeech} rely on different approximations, they all base their calculations on simplifying assumptions, such as uniform word duration, the absence of pauses, and strict monotonic alignment between source speech and target translation.
 However, despite relying on the same assumptions, these metrics often produce very inconsistent assessments.
-This inconsistency is clearly illustrated in the results of the IWSLT 2023 Shared Task on Simultaneous Translation \citep{agrawal-etal-2023-findings}, where different metrics produced substantially different rankings (see \cref{fig:iwslt23-ranks}).
-Such variability raises serious concerns about the validity of current evaluation protocols and their ability to support meaningful comparisons between systems.
-Moreover, this risk can be further exacerbated when shifting from dealing with already presegmented speech, i.e., \textit{short-form} SimulST, to unsegmented audio, i.e., \textit{long-form} SimulST, where information about sentence boundaries is not available, further complicating the evaluation \citep{papi2025real}.
+This inconsistency is clearly illustrated in the results of the IWSLT 2023 Shared Task on Simultaneous Translation~\cite{agrawal-etal-2023-findings}, where different metrics produced substantially different rankings (see \cref{fig:iwslt23-ranks}).
+This variability raises serious concerns about the validity of current evaluation protocols and their ability to support meaningful comparisons between systems.
+Moreover, this risk can be further exacerbated when shifting from dealing with already pre-segmented speech, i.e., \textit{short-form} \gls{sst}, to unsegmented audio, i.e., \textit{long-form} \gls{sst}, where information about sentence boundaries is not available, further complicating the evaluation~\cite{papi2025real}.
+Although \cite{iranzo-sanchez-etal-2025-going} showed that reporting a single latency value in a short-form setting may lead to misleading comparisons, the underlying reasons for inconsistencies between latency metrics and their overall reliability remain unclear.